+- .01 Repealed

+- .02 Repealed

-The standards in sections 2100, 2200 and 2300 also apply to financial statements of a quasi-insurer if the intent is that those statements be in accordance with generally accepted accounting principles.
-The actuary would modify the standards to take account of any substantive difference between that quasi-insurer and an insurer; for example, the quasi-insurer's liabilities may be permitted to be less than fully funded.
-That report would describe the modifications to the standards and their implications.
+- Part 2000 also applies to the work of, and the report thereon prepared by, an actuary for purposes of the financial statements of an insurer that is not a publicly accountable entity, as long as the intent is that those financial statements be prepared in accordance with generally accepted accounting principles (GAAP) applicable to that insurer.
+The actuary would modify the standards to take account of any substantive difference between the insurer and a publicly accountable enterprise; for example the insurer's liabilities may be permitted to be less than fully funded.
+The actuary's report would describe the modifications to the standards and their implications.